 High E String | 3rd Finger (Ring) |

-Some guitar fingerstyle picking players also use their fourth finger as an “anchor” of sorts.
-They do so by resting the fourth finger near the soundhole of the guitar.
 This helps keep the fingers in the right place, however, is not possible nor comfortable for everyone.
-Some people’s little finger may not be long enough to comfortably use it as an anchor and therefore the fourth finger, in this case, can simply float.
+Some people’s pinky finger may not be long enough to comfortably use as an anchor and therefore the fourth finger, in this case, can simply float.

 To Use a Pick or Not to Use a Pick?

-As mentioned at the beginning of this article, fingerpicking doesn’t necessarily mean that you can’t use a pick.
+Fingerpicking doesn’t necessarily mean that you can’t use a pick.
 Fingerpicking can be achieved in 1 of 3 ways:

 - Using the flesh of your fingers or your fingernails